-I have been to Buenos Aires three times, (2004, 2011, 2014) and have had some of the best trips of my life here.
+I have been to Buenos Aires four times, (2004, 2011, 2014, 2018) and have had some of the best trips of my life here.
 It’s a fantastic city with a very cosmopolitan atmosphere and as my blog posts show, somewhere I could quite happily live.

 The things that have happened to me personally have all been quite minor and involved taxi drivers.
 Once on the way to the airport a cabbie tried to overcharge me and became quite aggressive during the journey.
 I just kept my cool and didn’t react.
 When we arrived at the terminal, I took a video of him as I paid the correct fare.
 I also threatened him with the police. and he backed down very quickly.